Pc Bottleneck Calculator

 A bottleneck calculator helps you understand how balanced your PC components are.
 It shows whether your CPU or GPU is limiting overall performance.
 This information is useful for gamers, editors, and general PC users who want smoother results.
 It also helps identify performance issues before making upgrades.

 Many users face low FPS, stuttering, or slow system response without knowing the real cause.
-In most cases, these problems are linked to hardware imbalance.
-This page explains what a bottleneck is in simple terms and how the calculator works.
-It also guides you on reading results and improving performance.
+This page explains what a bottleneck is in simple terms, how the calculator works, how to read results, and how to improve performance.

 What Is a PC Bottleneck?